 “You rarely do,” Lightsong said.

 “I have trouble making these kinds of decisions,” Llarimar said, wiping his brow with a kerchief, shaking his head.
 “I don’t think we can ignore the threat to our kingdom.
 The fact of the matter is, Idris is a rebel faction living within our borders.
-We’ve ignored that for years, suffering under their almost tyrannical control of the northern passes.”
+We’ve ignored them for years, suffering under their almost tyrannical control of the northern passes.”

 “So, you’re for attacking?”